Bluetorch-LLC/elden-cloud/md/journal/tech/20250622-linux-desktops.md

 Wanna theme it?
 Have fun finding one that still works, plus a matching shell theme that also still works.
 Do you have tons of VRAM for your heaviest games?
 Not anymore you don't.
 Accidentally closed your Steam or Discord window?
-Well, the antiuser neckbeard devs don't believe in tray icons and they also broke the extensions that put them back, so you can go fuck yourself.
+The antiuser neckbeard devs don't believe in tray icons and they also broke the extensions that put them back, so you can go fuck yourself.

 Why even bother?

 ![Gnome Screenshot](/img/linux-desktops/gnome.png)